Human Killing Machine (aka HKM) is a spiritual sequel to the home computer version of Street Fighter, with excellent graphics but limited animation!

-HKM has impressive and nicely drawn backgrounds, especially on the CPC version which considered to be the best compared to the ZX and Commodore versions (the latter actually looks totally different!).
+GRAPHICS / SOUND HKM has impressive and nicely drawn backgrounds, especially on the CPC version which considered to be the best compared to the ZX and Commodore versions (the latter actually looks totally different!).
 The CPC version is colorful enough to impress although it is running in Mode 1 (320×200 pixels) with only 4 colors on screen!!!
-Each stage offers a specific landscape taken from each of the countries visited, but possibly because of the memory used for these excellent background graphics, the animation suffers a lot sporting very few frames of animation and lacking any degree of background scrolling!.
+Each stage offers a specific landscape taken from each of the 5 countries visited, but possibly because of the memory used for these excellent background graphics, the animation suffers a lot sporting very few frames of animation and lacking any degree of background scrolling!.
 As far as the sound, the game offers an main-menu theme, while there only a few basic fighting sound FX during gameplay.

 CPU: ZiLOG Z80 4MHZ MEMORY: 64 KB or 128 KB of RAM depending on the model (capable of being expanded to 512k using memory extension boards) GRAPHICS: Motorola 6845 address generator, Mode 0: 160x200 / 16 colors, Mode 1: 320x200 / 4 colors, Mode 2: 640x200 / 2 colors, A colour palette of 27 colors was supported SOUND: The CPC used the General Instrument AY-3-8912 sound chip, providing 3 channels Mono Sound (via internal speaker) but capable to offer Stereo Sound provided through a 3.5 mm headphones jack (with pretty impressive outcome!).
 Also, it is possible to play back digital sound samples at a resolution of approximately 5bit.
 This technique is very processor-intensive though.